scottyob/leaf/vario/hardware/hardware_changes.md

 + 10-pin 64px wide LCD display

 ## Plastic Case
+### v3.2.6
+(These are all still TODO items)
++ Shrink Temp/Humidity isolation slot
++ Add button-protecting ribs
++ Solidify decision on PCB thickness and adjust for it
++ Move battery ribs to new PCB_v3.2.6 position
++ Make version for both with and without antenna
++ Make version for Sharp Memory-in-pixel display
++ Increase caddy snap-angle to nearly 90deg
++ Adjust baseplate caddy for adjusted battery and slot positions

+### v3.2.5
++ Move battery ribs forward to allow more space in the rear for LoRa module
++ Add antenna exit and mount
++ Tweaks to certain elements to accomodate thinner PCB (1mm vs 1.6mm)
 ### v3.2.4
 + Increased 'flares' of main button for easier grip
 + Increased 'clip force' in baseplate